 Again, the chemical bond method does work.
 It just doesn't work nearly as well as the mechanical bond method.
 (1 year warranty vs. 10 year warranty!)

+We combine the mechanical method with the chemical bond method on every surface we refinish - and because of this we can offer a 10 year warranty with 110% confidence.
 We hope this information gives you the tools you need to not get confused when shopping around.
 Make sure you are comparing apples to apples.
 Know what you are getting for your money.
 Don't hesitate to contact us with any questions.